Moosburg an der Isar: Main sights and culture

 The main altar of the Kastulus Minster is the principal masterpiece of the wood sculptor Hans Leinberger of Landshut.
 Originally, the altar was a triptych in which the side panels could be swiveled inward to close the altar.
 Today, the side panels hang above the choir stalls.

-The Romanesque-style west doorway of the Minster was actually built in the 19th century.
+The Romanesque-style west doorway of the Minster was built in the 19th century.

 The Baroque facades that survived the 1865 fire can be seen at the east end of Herrnstrasse, for instance, the red front of the chemist's shop.

 The memorial to inmates of Stalag VII-A is a fountain in the center of Neustadt.
 It consists of four bas-reliefs created out of local stone by the French sculptor Antoniucci Volti while he was a prisoner in the camp.